Ajoo/hypt/README.md

 print(f'Best value found was {fvals[best]} at point {hparams[best]}')
 ```

-Note that this is of course not the best way to run grid search on such a simple function.
+This is of course not the best way to run grid search on such a simple function.
 It is only meant as an example.